madyark/MS1-project/README.md

 ### Existing Features

-- Responsive on all device sizes.
+- Responsiveness on all device sizes.
 The website is specifically configured for mobile devices, tablets, laptops and medium-sized desktops, and large desktops.

 - Link to the official World Health Organization Covid-19 Information page, where users can access the latest Covid-19 data, advice, and other resources for guidance.